fortran-lang/setup-fortran/README.md

 **Note:** on `macos-13`, `gfortran` 7-9 require flag `-L/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib`.

 **Note:** Intel's `ifx` compiler is not supported on macOS, so the `intel` option redirects to `intel-classic` (`ifort`).

+**Note:** MKL libraries can only be installed for the Intel Fortran compiler, and only on linux and MacOS operating systems; with the exception of intel-classic 2021.5, for which no compatible library is available.

 ## License